jhancuch/mnist-ann/README.md

 | Validation Accuracy | 0.973 | 0.975 | 0.973 | .974 |
 | Test Accuracy | 0.970 | 0.972 | 0.969 | 0.972 |

 Examining the table above, we can see that both Model 2 and Model 4 both out perform Model 1 and Model 3 in both the test accuracy and validation accuracy.
 Both of these models use 500 nodes in the hidden layer(s) but have different number of layers.
 It appears to squeeze additional accuracy out of the model appears to be more dependent on the number of nodes chosen than the number of layers.
+For each class across the four models, the f1-score ranged from .96 to .99.
+Looking at the confusion matrix, the "problem" classes across all the models are the ones you'd expect - 8 and 5, 3 and 5, 9 and 4, and 9 and 5.

 ## Conclusion
 Prior to picking model 2 or model 4 for production, I would want to run more extensive time tests to see what the average is.
 While Model 2 was ~45 seconds faster than Model 4, this was only a single run and other processes running on my virtual linux box could cause a slower training time between the two models.